haochend/uma-serve/first-phase-design.md

 - Phase B — PREFILL chunking: drain remaining budget across prefill sessions in large chunks (round-robin).
 Set `logits=true` only on the last token of each per-session chunk.
 - Correct logits mapping: store the batch index for every `logits=true` entry and pass that index to `llama_get_logits_ith()` after decode.
 - Fairness: separate RR cursors for DECODE and PREFILL phases to avoid starvation.
-- Latency guard: if any DECODE session’s time since last emit exceeds ~150 ms, skip PREFILL for the tick.
 - Adaptation: maintain a decode-time EWMA and nudge `target_batch` toward a ~30 ms decode budget.
+- Latency guard: removed for now; will reintroduce as an SLO-aware guard.

 Notes: